ElsiKora/ESLint-Config-ElsiKora/README.md

 ## Overview

-The ESLint-Config-ElsiKora is a meticulously designed ESLint configuration repository that aims to enhance code quality and ensure consistency across JavaScript and TypeScript projects.
+The ESLint-Config is a meticulously designed ESLint configuration repository that aims to enhance code quality and ensure consistency across JavaScript and TypeScript projects.
 Its core functionalities include custom ESLint rules, integration with popular plugins like Prettier and Unicorn, and specialized support for NestJS environments.
-By outlining standards for filename conventions and the use of modern JavaScript features, alongside automating the release process for streamlined updates, ESLint-Config-ElsiKora offers a comprehensive solution for developers seeking to enforce coding best practices and style consistency in their projects.
+By outlining standards for filename conventions and the use of modern JavaScript features, alongside automating the release process for streamlined updates, ESLint-Config offers a comprehensive solution for developers seeking to enforce coding best practices and style consistency in their projects.

 ---